IBM/ibm-spectrum-scale-csi/README.md

 This project contains an [go-based operator](https://sdk.operatorframework.io) to run and manage the deployment of the IBM Spectrum Scale CSI Driver.

-If you are looking to deploy released versions of the IBM Spectrum Scale CSI Operator, consider starting at:

-  * OpenShift - Under Operator -> OperatorHub in the OpenShift Console, search 'IBM Spectrum Scale CSI" and install
-  * Kubernetes -  See the project on [OperatorHub.io - ibm-spectrum-scale-csi-operator](https://operatorhub.io/operator/ibm-spectrum-scale-csi-operator)

 ## Support